ChatScript/ChatScript/WIKI/CLIENTS-AND-SERVERS/ChatScript-ClientServer-Manual.md

 return.
 An output file of TMP/jmeter.txt is generated which labels inputs with they passed (the output from bot matched expectation) or FAILED (and what oob data was shipped is shown along with what was expected and what was received).

+Currently this only works for TCP, not api or integration which have different formats.

 ## :jaraw file
 Send the message under a [category: legal] header and the file only consists of input lines from